Humanities 060 - People & Their World » Fall 2021 » Chapter 32 Quiz

 C. cultivated a language of expression that was conceptual, abstract and sought to simplify or pare down poetry.

-D. used words to create images of the medieval period.
+D. used poetry to describe images of Classical Greece.

 Question #3